empollak/PiELo-MQP/Playground/Emma/VM/design.md

         - Return will pop the top of the stack and treat that as where in the file to go
         - When calling a function, need to push next line address onto stack
         - This means that all functions must leave the stack how they found it

+    What about conditionals and such?
+        - Support jumping rather than calling
+        - Allow you to compare to values on the stack and jump or not jump based on the result

 What can I push onto the stack?
     - More variable size byte arrays?

+Also supports comments starting with #